onderhamamcioglu/Onder-s-FFmpeg-Cheat-Sheet/README.md

-# Linux CLI Video Editing Cheat Sheat
+# Onder's FFmpeg Cheat Sheet

 Here i note scripts and commands i mostly use while working on videos.
 If you somehow end up here, feel free to take a look :)